Regular Show season 3

-The third season of American animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
+The third season of the American animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts 2 in the AM PM and The Naïve Man from Lolliland.
 Following its second season's success, Regular Show was renewed for a third season on November 16, 2010, ahead of its second-season premiere.
-The season ran from September 19, 2011 to September 3, 2012, and was produced by Cartoon Network Studios.
+The season ran from September 19, 2011 to September 3, 2012 and was produced by Cartoon Network Studios.

 Regular Show's third season was storyboarded and written by Quintel, Sean Szeles, Kat Morris, Benton Connor, Calvin Wong, Ben Adams, Andres Salaff, John Infantino, Toby Jones, Hilary Florido, Mike Roth, and Madeline Queripel.

-For this season, the writers were Quintel, Roth, Infantino, Michele Cavin, and Matt Price, who is also the story editor.
+For this season, the writers were Roth, Infantino, Jack Thomas, and Matt Price.